-Poland China - The members of this Ohio breed have black bodies with six white points.
+Poland China- The members of this Ohio breed have black bodies with six white points.
 The white points are their four legs, tail, and nose.
 They also have droopy ears.
-These animals are lean with heavy muscles.
+These animals are lean with heavy muscle.

-Spotted - Developed in Indiana, these animals are medium-sized.
+Spotted- Developed in Indiana, these animals are medium-sized.
 They have black and white spotted bodies and droopy ears.
 Also, they gain weight easily and are aggressive breeders.

-Yorkshire - Coming from England, these animals have long, large-framed, white bodies with erect ears.
-They are known as the "mother" breed because they produce large litters and are good mothers.
+Landrace-Coming from Denmark, these animals have very long, white bodies and very large floppy ears.
+They are good mothers.